martinmmi/redtally_docs/README.md

 ![image](https://github.com/martinmmi/redtally_docs/assets/118231543/41909d93-b045-4c93-a177-2fe2b04aeaa6)

+> [!NOTE]
-Here is a list by supported products at that time:
+> Here is a list by supported products for the TSL Mode at that time:
-- ross carbonite series
+> - ross carbonite series

 Planed devies depends from the demand:
 - acuity